dashpay/grovedb/node-grove/README.md

 ## How it works

 The main file that is used form the node.js side is `index.js`.
-It contains class names `GroveDb`.
+It contains class named `GroveDb`.
 The actual functions this class makes calls to are stored in the `./src/lib.rs`.
 When building the project, it is compiled to a file called `index.node`, that is imported into the `index.js` file.